BranniganLab/ELIC-phospholipid-identification/common/procedure.md

-# Internal Procedure for making and running FEP
+# Internal Procedures for making and running FEP
-# Procedure for setting up the overall system:
+## Procedure for setting up the overall system:
 - Build the system using standard methods (CHARMM GUI)
 - Equilibrate the system using "normal" topologies
 - Select and generate the dual-topology patches as needed